Every Grain of Sand

 "Every Grain of Sand" is a song written by Bob Dylan, recorded in Los Angeles in the spring of 1981 and released in August of that year on Dylan's album Shot of Love.
 It was subsequently included on the compilation Biograph.
 An early version of the song, recorded in September 1980 and featuring Jennifer Warnes on backing vocal, was released in 1991 on The Bootleg Series Volumes 1–3 (Rare & Unreleased) 1961–1991.

-The song appeared on the soundtrack for the 1998 film Another Day in Paradise and in the premiere episode of Marvel Studios’ Moon Knight (2022).

-Song structure and lyrics
+Background and composition

 Dylan had, according to his biographer Ian Bell, become a born again Christian in November 1978.
 "Every Grain of Sand" contains powerful allusions to Jesus, faith, and spirituality (‘In the fury of the moment I can see the Master's hand / In every leaf that trembles, in every grain of sand’).
 Rolling Stone described it as a "mature update" of Dylan's 1964 song "Chimes of Freedom".

 The song is well known for its haunting imagery, which has been compared to that of William Blake.
-Although it is filled with numerous biblical references, it may also have been partly inspired by the following lines from William Blake's Auguries of Innocence:
+Although it is filled with numerous biblical references, it may also have been partly inspired by the following lines from Blake's "Auguries of Innocence":

 To see a world in a grain of sandAnd a heaven in a wild flower,Hold infinity in the palm of your handAnd eternity in an hour.